Complaint Process

 Watch the video tutorial NSCCT Complaints

-The EDR will decide if the College has the legal authority/jurisdiction to address the complaint.
+1. When the College receives a complaint, the Executive Director/Registrar (EDR) determines if the College has the legal authority to address the complaint.

-2. If the complaint is within the authority/jurisdiction of the College, the RESPONDENT WILL BE NOTIFIED of the complaint in writing.
-The respondent will be provided with a copy of the complaint and will be given 30 days to submit a written response.
-During this period the respondent may decide to appoint a legal representative.
+2. If the complaint is within the legal authority of the College, the RESPONDENT WILL BE NOTIFIED of the complaint.
+The notification is made in writing.
+The respondent will be given a copy of the complaint and will have 30 days to submit a written response.
+During this period, the respondent may choose to appoint a legal representative.

-3. The respondent’s written response, including any evidence they provide, will be organized by the Registrar and submitted, along with your original complaint and supporting materials, to the COMPLAINTS COMMITTEE.
+3. The complaint, the respondent’s written response, and any evidence that they provide, will be submitted to the COMPLAINTS COMMITTEE.

-The Chair of the Complaints Committee will review the complaint and appoint a panel consisting of 3 members of the Committee including:
+The Chair of the Complaints Committee will review the complaint and appoint a panel of three committee members.
+The panel will include a chairperson, an active-practicing counselling therapist and a public representative.

 - The College does not have the legal authority to consider the complaint

-- The complaint is considered to be frivolous or an abuse of the complaints process
+- The complaint is found to be frivolous or an abuse of the complaints process

-4. The Complaints Committee may determine that an INVESTIGATION is necessary to gather additional information, in which case an investigator may be appointed to:
+4. The Complaints Committee may determine that an INVESTIGATION is necessary to gather additional information.
+An investigator may be appointed to:

-- Request additional written information from you, the respondent or witnesses
+- Request additional written information from the complainant, the respondent or witnesses

-- Request an interview with you, the respondent or witnesses
+- Request an interview with the complainant, the respondent or witnesses

-- Investigate any other matters that arise in regard to the respondent during the investigation of the complaint
+- Investigate other matters that arise during the investigation.

-5. The Complaints Committee then will meet to REVIEW all the evidence available concerning the complaint, including the investigator’s report, and to determine an appropriate outcome, which may include any of the following:
+5. The Complaints Committee then REVIEWS the evidence and investigation report.
+They will determine an appropriate outcome, which may include any of the following:

 5.3 Consider a proposed Settlement Agreement, and: